It has been a privilege to serve as the Member of Parliament for Windsor since 2005.

 buildings; great parks, hills and lakes; and not one, but two world famous

-Windsor itself is a traditional garrison town with a deep military history, home to two regiments.
+Windsor itself is a traditional garrison town with a deep military history.
 And, of course, we have a royal presence in Windsor Castle.

 I am proud of our unique heritage, Windsor is a lovely place to live, and a fantastic place to visit and explore.